 - If you can’t think of a work-related example, check with the interviewer about using a personal experience, like a sporting achievement.

 - Don’t make derogatory remarks about your present or former employers; be professional at all times

-- Do not be afraid to ask the interviewer to repeat or rephrase the question
+- Don't be afraid to ask the interviewer to repeat or rephrase the question.

 At the end of the interview, take the opportunity to ask questions and concentrate on issues that are important to you.